-At September 30, 2006, based upon the latest available actuarial information, the RMI's pension plan assets were 16% of the accrued pension benefit liability, indicating the plan was less than 20% funded at the last valuation date, and an indicator of potential long-term cash demands to fund the future needs of the plan.
+At September 30, 2007, based upon the latest available actuarial information, the RMI's pension plan assets were 33% of the accrued pension benefit liability, indicating the plan was only 1/3 funded, and an indicator of potential long-term cash demands to fund the future needs of the plan.

-Debt to Assets Who really owns the RMI?
+Debt to Assets

+Who really owns the RMI?